October 9, 2020

-Mongolia has been selected by the U.S. Departments of Defense and State to nominate candidates to compete for admission to the United States Military Academy, the United States Naval Academy, and to the United States Air Force Academy classes of 2024, which enter in July 2020.
+Mongolia has been selected by the U.S. Departments of Defense and State to nominate candidates to compete for admission to the United States Military Academy, the United States Naval Academy, and to the United States Air Force Academy classes of 2025, which enter in either June or July 2021.
 The following requirements must be met:

 Age: Candidates must be at least seventeen and not yet twenty-three years of age on 1 July of the year of admission.

-Marital Status: A candidate must not be married, pregnant, or have a legal obligation to support a child or children.
+Marital Status: A candidate must not be married, pregnant, or have a legal obligation to support a child for children.

 General Academic Qualification: All academic work done at a level equivalent to a U.S. high school freshman or higher.
 Most admitted International Candidates are in the top ten (10%) of their secondary school class.
 A candidate should also have completed the equivalent of high school Mathematics in Algebra, Plane Geometry, and Trigonometry.

 Standard Academic Qualification: All Candidates must complete either the Scholastic Aptitude Test (SAT) or the American College Test (ACT) by December 2020 to meet the cutoff for admissions.
 The essay portion of the SAT is required for candidates seeking entrance to West Point.
 Candidates interested in West Point should send their test scores directly to West Point utilizing the ACT Code or SAT Code on the registration form, 2924 for SAT and 2976 for ACT.
 The code for reporting ACT scores to the Naval Academy is 1742; the code for reporting SAT scores is 5809.
 The code for reporting ACT scores to the Air Force Academy is 0530; the code for reporting SAT scores is 4830.

 Test of English as a Foreign Language: All candidates must submit the results of the Test of English as a Foreign Language (TOEFL) as part of their application.
 For Candidates interested in West Point, a copy of the TOEFL score must be submitted to the Military Academy utilizing the West Point Code 2924.
 Scores should be forwarded to the Naval Academy using code 5809.
 The mean TOEFL score for International Cadets admitted to the Military Academy this year was 98 out of 120.

-Leadership: The purpose and mission of the United States Military Academy is to educate and train young men and women to be “leaders of character”.
-It is imperative that international candidates seeking admission to West Point exemplify strong leadership potential through:
+Leadership: The purpose and mission of United States Service Academies is to educate and train young men and women to be “leaders of character.”
+It is imperative that international candidates seeking admission to any of the Academies exemplify strong leadership potential through: